Resume for Carpenter

 In your cover letter:

-- Introduce yourself and include the exact position you’re applying to.
+- Introduce yourself and state the exact position you’re applying for.

-- Include relevant experience or qualifications which make you a great candidate for the carpentry job.
+- Include relevant experience or qualifications that make you an ideal candidate for the carpentry job.

 Summary